KaranSharma73/QR-Code-generator-/README.md

-QR Code Generator with the help of HTML , CSS Javascript Author - KARAN SHARMA
+QR Code Generator with the help of HTML,CSS Javascript Author - KARAN SHARMA